phax/phoss-smp/docker/README.md

 This folder contains the Docker configuration files for phoss SMP.
 It is based on the official `tomcat:9-jdk11` image since v5.3.2.
-It was previously based on the official `tomcat:9-jre11` image (v5.1.2 to v5.3.1).
-It was previously based on the official `tomcat:8.5` image (up to v5.1.1).

 Prebuild images are available from:
 * https://hub.docker.com/r/phelger/